DataDog/documentation/content/en/cloudcraft/components-aws/ec2.md

   - **isometric: string**: The accent color for the component in the 3D view.
 Must be a hexadecimal color.
   - **2d: string**: The accent color for the component in the 2D view.
 Must be a hexadecimal color.
 - **link: uri**: Link the component to another diagram using the `blueprint://ID` format or to an external website using the `https://LINK` format.
 - **locked: boolean**.
-If `true`, changes to the component through the application are disabled until unlocked.
+If `true`, changes made to the component using the application are disabled until unlocked.

 The EC2 component can be added to [VPCs][2], [security groups][3], [auto scaling groups][4], and [subnets][5].